-“And we’re not so dumb we can’t keep track of each other,” says the fox from before, walking up to us with a devious smile.
+“And we’re not so dumb we can’t keep track of each other,” says the fox from before, sitting nearby with a devious smile.

-“Ugh, why are you being a jerk even more than usual?” the rabbit turns towards them angrily.
+“Ugh, why are you being like this?” the rabbit turns towards them angrily.

 “These two almost trampled me in the forest, over running around like madmen!”

-But soon I realize it…this is not who they truly are.
+Yet soon I realize it: this is not who they truly are.
 They may easily be some small plant, scarcely noticeable… So then, shall they attempt to make this entire night miserable?
 Or do as Chêne warned—no, that cannot happen—perhaps this truly was a mistake…

 “Don’t you say sorry, this idiot needs to learn to respect those above them!” the rabbit exclaims, punching the fox’s arm.